The Best Tampa Bay Restaurants

 Visiting Yummy House China Bistro

 With a beautiful location within Armature Works, Zukku Sushi is a delightfully expressive sushi and poke restaurant.
+As far as sushi goes, Zukku is one of the best restaurants in Tampa.

 At Zukku Shushi, you can pick from the pre-designed rolls, bowls, and sushi burritos on their menu, or you can design your own with their “express yourself” menu (starting at $10.95).